lucspe/sfx-align-menu-right/readme.txt

-=== Starter Plugin ===
+=== Storefront Align Menu Right ===
 Contributors:
 Donate link:
 Tags:
 Requires at least: 4.0.0
-Tested up to: 4.0.0
+Tested up to: 4.1
 Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Hey there!
-I'm your new starter plugin.

 == Description ==

-Hey there!
-I'm your new starter plugin.

-Looking for a helping hand?
-[View plugin documentation](http://domain.com/).
+This plugin gives you an option under the Header settings in Storefront to align the primary navigation to the right of the logo.

 == Usage ==

-Place some text here, explaining how to use this plugin.
-Keep it clear and easy to read (short sentences).
+Once installed and activated, go to the WordPress customizer (Appearance > Customize) and under the section 'Header' in Storefront you will find a checkbox option for 'Align menu right'.

 == Installation ==

-Installing "Starter Plugin" can be done either by searching for "Starter Plugin" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Storefront Align Menu Right" can be done either by searching for "Storefront Align Menu Right" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.